 In 2018 the Musikavanhu family established an annual high school essay contest to encourage students to share their perspectives on defeating racism.

-Why Everyone; Whether Conservative, Liberal or Otherwise Need to Unite In Defeating Racism In America.
+1. Why Everyone (Conservative, Liberal or Otherwise) Needs to Unite In Defeating Racism In America.

 Students will be marked and potentially rewarded, regardless of the conclusions they come to, per se, on the following: